jakearchibald/jakearchibald.com/static-build/posts/2026/07/my-tooltip-a11y-mistake/index.md

 I think that's overkill in this case, but it might make sense if you have a tooltip with a longer description.

 So there you go!
-Always ensure elements have an accessible name.
-And, test with multiple screen readers if you can.
+Always ensure interactive elements have an accessible name.
+And test with multiple screen readers if you can.
 Testing in one screen reader is like testing in one browser - it doesn't always give you the full picture.

-[Here's the fixed demo](https://random-stuff.jakearchibald.com/popover-hint-tooltip/), although it don't work quite right in Safari, as it doesn't support `popover="hint"` yet.
+[Here's the fixed demo](https://random-stuff.jakearchibald.com/popover-hint-tooltip/), although it doesn't work quite right in Safari, as it doesn't yet support `popover="hint"`.